Requirements: Modern Languages and Literatures

 For information about departmental minors, please see below.

-• Students who begin their secondary language at Kenyon by taking 111Y–112Y must take:
+- Students who begin their secondary language at Kenyon by taking 111Y–112Y must take at least:

-• one course (321 or above) taught in the language discipline
+- one advanced course (321 or above) taught in the language discipline

-• Students who initially place into a more advanced course (321 or above) must take at least:
+- Students who initially place into (321 or above) must take at least:

 In all of these cases, at least one course in the secondary language must be taken at Kenyon.

-Course requirements: 10 MLL courses, six in the language discipline and four outside it and/or in the secondary field(s), as follows:
+Course requirements: A minimum of ten courses, six in the chosen language discipline and four in the secondary field(s), as follows:

-• A minimum of four courses in MLL and/or in the secondary field(s) related to the focus articulated in the plan of study.
-Courses offered both at Kenyon (not in MLL) and elsewhere are approved by the advisor and/or the chair on a case-by-case basis.
+- A minimum of four courses in the secondary field(s) relating to the focus articulated in the major declaration form.
+Courses offered both at Kenyon and elsewhere are approved by the advisor and the MLL chair on a case-by-case basis.

 Senior Capstone